Optimal Quantization for Matrix Multiplication: Introduction and main results

 Thus, replacing the scalar quantizer $\ZZ^n$ with a high-dimensional pair of ``good'' nested lattices, as we do in the proof of Theorem~\ref{thm:generalMatMulNoMMSE} saves a factor of $\frac{2}{3}\ln{n}$ in the expected squared error for moderate $R$.

 The scheme used for proving Theorem~\ref{thm:generalMatMulNoMMSE} is based on using high-dimensional nested lattices with some asymptotically optimal properties.
 Unfortunately, such lattices do not lend themselves to efficient implementation.
 Another key contribution of this paper, described in Section~\ref{subser:practicalLattice}, is a simplified nested-lattice quantization scheme, based on Conway and Sloane's Voronoi codes~\cite{ConwaySloane83}, that is similar to the one used in the proofs of Theorem~\ref{thm:generalMatMul} and Theorem~\ref{thm:generalMatMulNoMMSE}, but uses low-dimensional nested lattices.
 For such lattices, we suggest a fast implementation, whose computational efficiency does not depend on $R$.
 This simplified scheme attains performance fairly close to theoretical estimates therein.
-We hope the resulting matrix quantization scheme to be a good candidate for practical application in LLMs and other algorithms relying on heavy matrix multiplication operations.
+Recent subsequent work~\cite{savkin2025nestquant} suggests that the resulting matrix quantization scheme may be a good candidate for practical application in LLMs and other algorithms relying on heavy matrix multiplication operations.

 Additional contributions of this work include the following: \begin{itemize} \item We study the inner product case $a=b=1$, in full generality, assuming the entries of $A$ are drawn iid from distribution $P$, the entries of $B$ are drawn iid from distribution $Q$, and the rates $R_1$ and $R_2$ are not necessarily equal.
 We derive several upper and lower bounds on the smallest attainable distortion in computing the inner product, and prove some results on the structure of the optimal encoders and decoder. \item For the matrix multiplication case, when the entries of $A$ and $B$ are drawn iid from a distribution $P$ with zero mean and variance $\sigma^2$, we show that~\eqref{eq:MMdistortionLowerBoundMain} continues to hold with $\Gamma(R)$ replaced by $\Gamma(R+D(P\|\m{N}(0,\sigma^2))$. \end{itemize}